 Warm, friendly Belizean hospitality.
 Colorful Caribbean-style décor.
 A hammock to laze away the days in.
 Maybe an ocean view.
 (Ahhhhhhh, life is good.)
 A swimming pool.
 And a little air conditioning to help you sleep like a baby.
-(Did I mention it’s humid in Belize?)
+(Did I mention it will probably be humid when you visit Belize?)

 No matter your price range, here are the best places to stay in Caye Caulker: